-We’d like to start with Emily Solstice Tait who will be working with TPM as our Indigenous Arts Leadership Fellow.
+Over the next year, Emily Solstice Tait is working with TPM as our Indigenous Arts Leadership Fellow.
 We are so pleased to have her creative spirit on the team!
+We asked Emily to share the story of her creative journey.
 Here’s Emily’s story in her own words….

 Raven Spirit Dance